Table of Contents[Hide][Show]

-You can’t out-supplement a poor diet (or sleep and stress levels).
-But even with a perfect diet, it is still possible to experience nutrient deficiencies because modern foods can be deficient in certain essential nutrients.
-To ensure that we get enough of these, I personally use and recommend a whole food source multivitamin like in a greens superfood powder.
+You can’t out-supplement a poor diet (or poor sleep or high stress either).
+But even with a perfect diet and great sleep, it is still possible to experience nutrient deficiencies because modern foods can be deficient in certain essential nutrients.
+To ensure we get enough, I make homemade herbal teas (packed with micronutrients) and rotate various green superfood powders.

 An ancestral and whole-foods diet may be a significant step up from the Standard American Diet that has a lot of grains, vegetable oil, and processed ingredients.
 However, there are many reasons even the seemingly healthy diet alone might still not provide enough micronutrients and antioxidants.

-Our Soil is Depleted from Minerals and Good Bacteria
+Depleted Soil With Fewer Minerals and Good Bacteria

 Over the last 100 years, industrial farming has depleted the most nutritious topsoil from important minerals and beneficial soil bacteria that would grow the healthiest foods.
 As a result, the vegetables in our food supplies also have less mineral density.
 The reduction of minerals in our foods, as well as the fertilizers and pesticides, may be a contributor to diseases of civilization.

 Reduced Food Diversity and Wild Varieties

 On Chris Kresser’s podcast, Dr. Thomas Cowan, MD said that healthy hunter-gatherer humans ate a much wider variety of vegetables than we do today — up to 20 species per day and 100 species throughout the year!
 The supermarket vegetables we normally eat have been bred to have more uniform shapes and sizes, with higher sugar content and less bitterness, which also means fewer micronutrients and phytonutrients than wild vegetables.

 Think about it — is your family consuming 20 different types of vegetables (or herbs) per day?
 Our family usually hits that mark, but only through using herbal and adaptogenic teas and green powders.